ActiveSolution/active-lab-iac2022/labs/terraform.md

 ```
 __Note:__ You can also use a couple of `object` parameters instead, which would allow you to group the values together.
 If you are interested in trying this, have a look at: https://www.terraform.io/docs/language/expressions/types.html

-With the inputs in place, you can update the `azurerm_app_service` and `azurerm_application_insights` resources by replacing all referenced values that are not available, with the input values using the `var.<INPUT NAME>` syntax.
+With the inputs in place, you can update the `azurerm_linux_web_app` and `azurerm_application_insights` resources by replacing all referenced values that are not available, with the input values using the `var.<INPUT NAME>` syntax.
 You also need to replace the names of the resources with the `web_name` and `ai_name` inputs.

 Now that you have broken out these resources into their own module, you will need to reference that module from the root module.
 This is done using the following syntax